Children Who Are Sick Can’t Succeed

 - Invest in programs proven to provide good health outcomes: Healthy Start provides services to expectant and new mothers, increasing the likelihood of good birth outcomes.
 Kidcare provides health insurance for children 18 and under.

-- Expand the pool of eligible children: Increase KidCare eligibility limits, eliminating the gap between children who do not currently qualify but whose parents can’t afford health insurance.
+- Expand the pool of eligible children: Increase KidCare eligibility limits to 300 percent of the federal poverty line or $79,500 for a family of four, eliminating the gap between children who do not currently qualify but whose parents can’t afford health insurance.
 Investing in services to provide preventive care reduces the cost passed on to consumers for expensive emergency room visits.

 - Expand Medicaid: Covering over 500,000 Floridians in the coverage gap will save Florida’s budget over $500 million in this year alone, and reduce the burden on safety net hospitals.